smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 Chainlink's implementation of this is to set a large fee cap and modify the tip cap to control confirmation speed of transactions.
 So, when in EIP1559 mode, the tip cap takes the place of gas price roughly speaking, with the varying base price remaining a constant (we always pay it).

-A quick note on terminology - Chainlink uses the same terms used internally by go-ethereum source code to describe various prices.
+A quick note on terminology - Chainlink nodes use the same terms used internally by go-ethereum source code to describe various prices.
 This is not the same as the externally used terms.
 For reference:

-Base Fee Per Gas = BaseFeePerGas
+- Base Fee Per Gas = BaseFeePerGas
-Max Fee Per Gas = FeeCap
+- Max Fee Per Gas = FeeCap
-Max Priority Fee Per Gas = TipCap
+- Max Priority Fee Per Gas = TipCap

 In EIP-1559 mode, the following changes occur to how configuration works:

-- All new transactions will be sent as type 0x2 transactions specifying a TipCap and FeeCap (NOTE: existing pending legacy transactions will continue to be gas bumped in legacy mode)
+- All new transactions will be sent as type 0x2 transactions specifying a TipCap and FeeCap.
+Be aware that existing pending legacy transactions will continue to be gas bumped in legacy mode.
 - BlockHistoryEstimator will apply its calculations (gas percentile etc) to the TipCap and this value will be used for new transactions (GasPrice will be ignored)
 - FixedPriceEstimator will use `EVM_GAS_TIP_CAP_DEFAULT` instead of `ETH_GAS_PRICE_DEFAULT`
 - `ETH_GAS_PRICE_DEFAULT` is ignored for new transactions and `EVM_GAS_TIP_CAP_DEFAULT` is used instead (default 20GWei)